 - Investing in a good filter system will assure low maintenance and healthy fish.
 It is always better to over-filter, rather than under-filter your aquarium.
 A good filter system will provide these four primary functions: - Aeration Fish breathe by extracting dissolved oxygen from the water.
 By circulating aquarium water, a good filter will replenish the water's dissolved oxygen and release carbon dioxide into the air.
 Keep your filters and air pumps operating 24 hours a day. - Mechanical Filtration Water is drawn through filter media which mechanically removes solid particles from aquarium water.
 Replace the filter media on a regular basis. - Chemical Filtration Activated carbon is used to remove discolorations, odors, and other impurities in order to keep the water crystal clear.
-Activate carbon should be changed monthly. - Biological Filtration and Nitrogen Cycle Biological filtration is a natural process that occurs in lakes, streams and oceans.
-This is how aquatic ecosystems naturally decomposes waste products and convert them to harmless compounds.
+Activated carbon should be changed monthly.
+Chemi Pure or Chemi Pure Green are great alternatives to carbon for Planted Aquariums. - Biological Filtration and Nitrogen Cycle Biological filtration is a natural process that occurs in lakes, streams and oceans.
+This is how aquatic ecosystems naturally decompose waste products and convert them to harmless compounds.
 Ammonia (NH3) is a substance produced from fish respiration and the decomposition of uneaten food, and fish waste.
 Even at low levels, ammonia is very toxic to fish and must be oxidized as quickly as it is produced.
 This is where the nitrifying bacteria save the day!
 Nitrifying bacteria convert ammonia to harmless products.
 These bacteria will take 4-6 weeks to fully colonize a new tank.
 Elmer's staff strongly recommends adding a concentrated culture of bacteria such as SafeStart or Fritz-Zyme #7 to reduce this time.

 You can easily create an effective biological filter in your aquarium with a good filter system.
 The filter will provide a home for the beneficial bacteria to grow.
 Lack of adequate biological filtration can cause levels of ammonia or nitrite to become dangerous.
 Unfortunately this easily avoided problem is the number one killer of fish for beginners.
-Once the bacteria colony is established they will convert toxic ammonia into less toxic nitrites and then harmless nitrates which are used by plants and removed through partial water changes.
+Once the bacteria colony is established they will convert toxic ammonia into less toxic nitrites and then least toxic nitrates which are used by plants and removed through partial water changes.